Everyone wants to know…

 HOW DO YOU ASSESS THE POLITICAL SAFETY OF A COUNTRY IN WHICH YOU PLAN TO TRAVEL, AND WHAT IF THERE IS AN INCIDENT THAT COULD COMPROMISE THE ABILITY OF THE STUDENTS TO TRAVEL SAFELY?

 Dragons has built a foundation of exceptional in-country support in the countries where we operate.
 We hire instructional staff and regional Program Directors that know each country intimately and closely monitor security concerns through reports, media, and personal conversations within their networks.
-Primarily, we rely on our own in-country contacts: the people with whom we set up our program components , the current instructors with whom we work, and the 400+ past instructors who now work in foreign governments, for the UN, as university professors, as NGO managers, and foreign consultants.
+Primarily, we rely on our own in-country contacts: the people with whom we set up our program components, the current field staff with whom we work, and the 400+ past field staff who now work in foreign governments, for the UN, as university professors, as NGO managers, and as foreign consultants.
 Because we work with small groups and staff our programs with professionals who bring considerable in-country knowledge, we maintain extraordinary mobility and dynamism.
 We can easily change course at a moment’s notice, and we always maintain contingency options.
 We also regularly receive reports from International SOS Control Risks, and consult with the U.S. Overseas Advisory Council.

 HOW LONG HAS DRAGONS BEEN RUNNING PROGRAMS, WHAT IS YOUR SAFETY RECORD, AND WHAT ARE YOUR BIGGEST SAFETY CONCERNS?